tlangan1/Express-Server/README.md

 ## Notes

 1. For information on CORS package for and express look [here](https://expressjs.com/en/resources/middleware/cors.html).
-2. When I tried to run this server on David and Natalie's local network I received the ERR_CERT_COMMON_NAME_INVALID error.
-I found [this](https://devrix.com/tutorial/ssl-certificate-authority-local-https/) description of using openssl to create a root certificate authority and how to create security certificates for each of the development sites.
+2. I found [this](https://devrix.com/tutorial/ssl-certificate-authority-local-https/) description of using openssl to create a root certificate authority and how to create security certificates for each of the development sites.
 3. I used mkcert to do the above but it is not working on David and Natalie's network.
 4. When I go back home today, 7/29/2024, I need to see if the solution I already had in place still works.
 If so, that proves to me that my solution was local network specific.
 I want a solution that will work on any local network.